Last updated on August 3rd, 2018 at 04:09 pm

 But do your goals correspond with the goals of the employer?
-Would your employment allow you to pursue your goals and dreams?
+Would your new employment allow you to pursue your goals and dreams?

-The HR managers try to understand all these things while asking you about your goals and dreams.
+The HR managers try to understand all these things while asking about your goals and dreams.
 They want to see if they can count with you in a long run, and if you can achieve your goals while helping them to achieve theirs.

 What goals should you mention, and what goals should you avoid